philip-bbaale/Elevator/README.md

 - Every user weighs 10kg.
 - The elevator maximum allowed weight is 100kg.

+# Algorithms

+## Fist Come First Served (FCFS)
+In this Disk Scheduling Algorithm the requests are addressed in the order they arrive in the disk queue.

 # Installation and Setup
 >- Clone the repository.
 >- Navigate to the project folder and open it in your most suitable editor.